shopware/docs/guides/plugins/apps/shipping-methods.md

 ```

 ### Delivery Time
 The app manufacturer should initially display the standard delivery time to the shop manager, who can subsequently adjust it as needed.
-The delivery time includes some configurations that are required.
+The delivery time requires some configurations.

 #### Id
 The ID should only be generated initially and should remain unchanged thereafter.
 Changing it will result in the creation of a new one.

 ::: info
-Please note that the ID of the shipping time should not be modified.
+Please note that you should not modify the ID of the shipping time.
 :::
 #### Name
 The name should describe the delivery time simply, briefly and comprehensibly.